Dams of Craigie: Early Development

 Agricultural land on site is partly Grade 4.2 (Non-Prime Agricultural Land) and partly Grade 3.1 (Prime Agricultural Land.

-The only development proposed within areas of ‘Prime Agricultural Land’ would be the Solar Array which is fully reversable at the end of its operational life, leading to no permanent loss of good quality agricultural land.
+The only development proposed within areas of ‘Prime Agricultural Land’ would be the Solar Array which is fully reversible at the end of its operational life, leading to no permanent loss of good quality agricultural land.
 Furthermore, opportunities exist to retain sheep grazing within the solar array as part of the ongoing management of the site.
 As such there would be minimal long-term impact on the existing agricultural land.

 Access